HusseinBakri/Hannibal/README.md

 Hannibal is presented in repository in a way that allows you to use it in your virtual museum.
 You can also alter it to be used in any adaptive application that requires doing an action based on a set of decisions.

+The adaptive engine is named after _Hannibal Barca_, the hero of the Phoenician Carthaginians who was himself adaptive and cunning in his war tactics against the Romans during the Punic wars.

 ## Requirements